deeppavlov/DeepPavlov/examples/tutorials/README.md

 [Jupyter notebook](02_deeppavlov_ner.ipynb) | [slides](02_deeppavlov_ner.pdf) | [video](https://youtu.be/6HlL87PWxXU)

-This tutorial is about building a simple Convolutional Neural Network to solve the CoNLL 2003 Named Entity Recognition task.
-The library components are used for downloading, preprocessing, batching, and scoring.
+Build a simple convolutional neural network to solve the named entity recognition task.
+Master data downloading, preprocessing and batching then train and score the model.

 ## Task-oriented bot with DeepPavlov

 [Jupyter notebook](03_deeppavlov_gobot.ipynb) | [slides](03_deeppavlov_gobot.pdf) | [video](https://youtu.be/uvH1zB7qahI)

-Intro to DeepPavlov configs, an examplory config to build a vocabulary of word tokens.
-Train 4 task-oriented bots on DSTC2: a basic one, a bot with a database of restaurants, a bot with fasttext embeddings, a bot with attention mechanism over input words.
+Intro to DeepPavlov configs - a powerfull method to stack models.
+Study how to train 4 different task-oriented bots on DSTC2 dataset.
+These include (1) a basic bot, (2) a bot with a database of restaurants, (3) a bot with fasttext embeddings, (4) a bot with attention mechanism over input words.

 ## Chit-chat bot with DeepPavlov

 [Jupyter notebook](04_deeppavlov_chitchat.ipynb) | [slides](04_deeppavlov_chitchat.pdf) | [video](https://youtu.be/G1TkCkoghC8)

-In this tutorial we are going to implement sequence-to-sequence model in DeepPavlov.
-We will implement encoder, decoder, attention mechanism and teacher forcing.
+Implement in DeepPavlov sequence-to-sequence encoder-decoder model with attention mechanism and teacher forcing for chit-chat.